-The materials exposed at the bottom of excavations generally consisted of brown-orange, sandy-clay (residual soils) and were free of significant quantities of organics and debris.
+The materials exposed at the bottom of excavations generally consisted of orange-brown, sandyclay (residual soils) and were free of significant quantities of organics and debris.
 If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation of the tested soils is desired, SUMMIT can provide these services.